parnustk/lisbackend/README.md

 >$ composer install

 which will read from the lock file and not change anything.
+From StackOverlfow